How Much Does a Furnace Cost?

 Brand

 The variation in furnace pricing and reliability also depends on what HVAC brand you select.
 Popular brands include Lennox, Trane, Goodman and American Standard.
-Installation cost, the machine’s life span and any noise-reducing features all affect the price you pay.
+Installation cost, the machine’s lifespan and any noise-reducing features all affect the price you pay.
 Some brands also offer generous warranties.

 “Brand makes a huge difference.
 I see Trane outlasting most of the other brands out there,” Jamasb said.
 “Trane heat-exchanging parts are thicker than other brands, and they use only aluminum.
-That’s a huge help — plus they’re engineered with a precise welding process.”
+That’s a huge help — plus, they’re engineered with a precise welding process.”

 » PROTECT YOUR INVESTMENT: Best home warranties for HVAC

-When to buy a new furnace
+When to buy vs. repair a furnace

 “You should have your furnace checked every season — about every six months,” Jamasb said.
 “With good maintenance, people can generally expect about 13 to 15 years of life from a furnace.”